Founder and Executive Director

 Development and Operations Officer

 Lorien Chavez is the Development and Operations Officer for the Chacruna Institute for Psychedelic Plant Medicines.
 Currently based in New Mexico, Lorien received her Bachelors in Psychology, with a focus on Neurology, and a minor in Biology.
-Passionate about the research and use of sacred plant medicines as a tool for generational epigenetic healing, she has worked to look deeper into how psychedelics may aid in the process of remapping our minds and nervous systems, and is eager to do it in a way that remains respectful and celebratory of the traditions these medicines are rooted in.
-Lorien also holds a Certificate in Psychedelic Therapies and Integration from Vital, is currently enrolled in Naropa University’s Psychedelic-Assisted Therapies Certification program, and serves as COO of CommuniTeas.
+With over 10 years of JEDI advocacy experience, she is passionate about the use of sacred plant medicines as a tool for generational epigenetic healing, and has worked to look deeper into how psychedelics may aid in the process of remapping our minds and nervous systems.
+Lorien is also a Certified BDO Nonprofit Accounting Professional (CNAP), she holds a Certificate in Psychedelic Therapies and Integration from Vital, and is currently enrolled in Naropa University’s Psychedelic-Assisted Therapies Certification program.
+Lorien is also the Founder of Itegr8al, and the COO of CommuniTeas.

 Research Coordinator

 Dr. Henrique Fernandes Antunes holds a Ph.D. in anthropology from the University of São Paulo (2019) and has conducted research as a visiting scholar at UC Berkeley.
 He earned an M.A. from the same institution in 2012 and a B.A./B.Ed. in social sciences from São Paulo State University (UNESP-FFC) in 2008.
-His postdoctoral work includes positions at the Centre d’Étude des Mouvements Sociaux (CEMS) at EHESS, the University of Ottawa’s Department of Classics and Religious Studies, and the International Postdoctoral Program at the Brazilian Center of Analysis and Planning (CEBRAP.
-Dr. Antunes is a member of CEBRAP’s Religion in the Contemporary World research group and coordinates the Ayahuasca Community Committee at the Chacruna Institute for Psychedelic Plant Medicines.
+His postdoctoral work includes positions at the Centre d’Étude des Mouvements Sociaux (CEMS) at EHESS, the University of Ottawa’s Department of Classics and Religious Studies, and the International Postdoctoral Program at the Brazilian Center of Analysis and Planning (CEBRAP).
+Dr. Antunes is a member of CEBRAP’s Religion in the Contemporary World research group and is Research Coordinator at the Chacruna Institute for Psychedelic Plant Medicines.
 He is also a researcher at the Interdisciplinary Group for Psychoactive Studies (NEIP) and a Flourish Fellow at UC Berkeley’s Center for the Science of Psychedelics.
 His research delves into the regulation of ayahuasca both in Brazil and globally.

 Education Program Associate